Overview

 Curriculum

-This four-week, non-credit, fully online, asynchronous program can be completed on-demand by practitioners seeking to learn about reinforcement-based cognitive behavioral therapy that uses incentives and community reinforcement approaches to improve the health of patients and clients.
+This non-credit, fully online, asynchronous program can be completed on-demand by practitioners seeking to learn about contingency management, an evidence-based behavioral intervention wherein patients receive material incentives contingent on objectively-verified behavior change.

 Course Objectives